Wouldn’t you want a lot of attention after being starved of it for 60 hours?

 Weary Winston was handed to RSPCA officers for a health check and was reunited, most importantly, with his delighted owner.He immediately rolled onto his back for a belly rub once he was returned to his number one human.

-Posting on Facebook, Helen wrote: ‘It’s been the weekend/early week from hell but oh well he’s safe and sound back with us and that’s all we care about.’Got a lot of studying to do?
-Here's how to read and play with your dog at the same time: Put a rope toy around your foot.
+Posting on Facebook, Helen wrote: ‘It’s been the weekend/early week from hell but oh well he’s safe and sound back with us and that’s all we care about.’Print out and keep this handy chart of what foods your dog should NOT be given.

 The crews reported no other animals were found at the scene, suggesting the badger den is inactive.